jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/ca1defa7f166eaabee82f5425c0f77623e17ec05/Sections/Images/Figure%2038.jpg">
 </p>

-In this case, the join features tool would use a spatial relationship to append the information for the feature representing Montana to **every* point feature in the campgrounds feature class that intersects with the feature representing Montana.
+In this case, the join features tool would use a spatial relationship to append the information for the feature representing Montana to **every** point feature in the campgrounds feature class that intersects with the feature representing Montana.
 The result would allow the analyst to create a map showing which campgrounds are in Montana.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/ca1defa7f166eaabee82f5425c0f77623e17ec05/Sections/Images/Figure%2039.jpg">
 </p>

-To see how spatial joins work in ArcGIS Online, you'll practice by joining the information from State Boundaries to Campgrounds.
+To see how spatial joins work in ArcGIS Online, you'll practice by joining the State Boundaries feature class to the Campgrounds feature class.

 ### Step 1: Add Relevant Data to the Map Viewer Classic